Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Methodology

-Stacking all such estimated activations row-wise yields a matrix $H \in \mathbb{R}^{n \times d}$, where $n$ is the number of forget samples and $d$ is the activation dimension.
-We apply Principal Component Analysis (PCA) to $H$ to decompose it into orthonormal directions that capture the principal axes of variance.
-In this context, these axes approximate dominant semantic factors distributed across the forget set.
-The top $k$ right-singular vectors, forming an orthonormal basis for the leading principal components, are collected as columns of a matrix $U \in \mathbb{R}^{d \times k}$.
-This matrix $U$ defines the \emph{\textbf{forget subspace}}, i.e., the linear subspace spanned by directions most strongly associated with the forget set’s internal representations.
+Row-wise stacking of these activations yields a matrix $H \in \mathbb{R}^{n \times d}$, for $n$ forget samples and activation dimension $d$.
+We apply Principal Component Analysis (PCA) to $H$ to extract orthonormal directions capturing principal variance axes, which approximate dominant semantic factors across the forget set (see Appendix~\ref{sec:experiment_setup} for PCA rank details).
+The top $k$ right-singular vectors, forming an orthonormal basis for these components, comprise the columns of $U \in \mathbb{R}^{d \times k}$.
+This matrix $U$ defines the \emph{\textbf{forget subspace}}, the linear subspace spanned by directions most strongly associated with the forget set’s internal representations.